hellena254/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. [C Programming - Advanced Data Structures](https://www.tutorialspoint.com/data_structures_algorithms/index.htm): You can explore more about various data structures, including linked lists, in this advanced data structures section.

-3. [Singly Linked List](https://www.geeksforgeeks.org/data-structures/linked-list/): GeeksforGeeks offers a comprehensive collection of articles and tutorials on singly linked lists, covering basic operations, advanced topics, and code examples.

-4. [C Program to Implement Singly Linked List](https://www.geeksforgeeks.org/c-program-for-singly-linked-list/): This article provides a step-by-step explanation and example code for implementing a singly linked list in C.
+3. [C Program to Implement Singly Linked List](https://www.geeksforgeeks.org/c-program-for-singly-linked-list/): This article provides a step-by-step explanation and example code for implementing a singly linked list in C.

-:) happy coding!
+*:) happy coding!*